sssh311318/nthu_SoC/README.md

 # Nthu_SoC

-This is the repo for some src code of SoC.
+This is the repo for some src code of SoC Lab.

 #  Study Journal